javl/little-printer-zigbee-bridge/README.md

 From here there are three options:

-1. Use with Sirius
+1. Use with my new server
-2. Run a local server with a local design tool or REST API
+2. Run with the old Sirius server
 3. Print directly from the commandline

 ---